HarborNAS/webui/docs/devs/ui-search.md

 # UI Search

-Global search allows user to search for UI elements across TrueNAS.
+Global search allows user to search for UI elements across HarborNAS.

 ## How it works